golamrabbani3587/student-management/README.md

 I have used JWT for all student routes.
 And added CORS and CSRF validation in the main.ts file.

 ## Dockerization
 I have created the docker file.
+To run properly the docker we need to change the host for redis and pg. other wise it docker container will try to connect the servers and failed. docker build -t student-management . docker run -d -p 3000:3000 student-management

 ## Testing and Documentation